amambrini/sudoku/README.md

 8,0,0,9,0,0,5,2,6

-Empty cells are represented with zeros
+Empty cells (to be filled by the algorithm) are represented with zeros